Software-Improvement-Group/sigridci/docs/capabilities/architecture-quality.md

 <img src="../images/aq-metric-details.png" width="500" />

 Clicking on a dependency will provide you with a list of where those dependencies originate in your code.
-If a dependency is connected to a file, clicking on that file will navigate you to Sigrid's code explorer page where you can inspect the file and it's source code in more detail.
+If a dependency is connected to a file, clicking on that file will navigate you to Sigrid's code explorer page where you can inspect the file and its source code in more detail.

 <img src="../images/aq-dependencies.png" width="500" />